azzaAbbady/ADSWE2025/hrSystem/README.md

 1. **Department Management**:
    - Add new departments.
    - Edit existing departments.
+   - Delete existing department.
    - View a list of all departments.
+   - View a list of all employees within specific departments.

 2. **Employee Management**:
    - Add new employees.
    - Edit existing employees.
+   - Delete existing employees.
    - View a list of all employees.
+   - View detailed information about an employee.

 3. **User-Friendly Interface**:
    - Responsive design using **Bootstrap**.
    - Clean and intuitive forms for adding/editing data.
    - Interactive tables for displaying departments and employees.
+   - Confirmation dialogs for delete actions.

 4. **Admin Panel**:
    - Use Django's built-in admin interface to manage departments and employees.